Runner Emily reviews her experience of the NYC Marathon in 2016. Read on for her advice on hills, booking your hotel, and more!

 - The course itself was really nice!
 You got to run through so many different areas and never repeated a section

--It was a lot hillier then I expected and it was a long walk out of the chute.
+It was a lot hillier then I expected and it was a long walk out of the chute.
 Early start to get to the bus (5:45am), but a long wait until the actual race (10:40am)

--Expo was nice but packed!
+Also, the expo was nice but packed!
 I didn’t get my shirt size that I wanted because I got there on Saturday afternoon but it still worked out fine

--Some of the spectator signs were pretty weird but kept me preoccupied which was nice
+Some of the spectator signs were pretty weird but kept me preoccupied which was nice

-Highlights of your race – what did you do well and enjoy about your race in particular
+Highlights of your race – what did you do well and enjoy about your race in particular?

--After the Queensboro Bridge, runners were dropping like flies.
+After the Queensboro Bridge, runners were dropping like flies.
 I actually stopped to help a man that fell to his knees, holding his chest and saying he was weak.
 Another runner helped me get him safely to a medic and then we kept going.
 I put this as a highlight because it felt good helping a fellow runner in need (I just hope he was ok!).
 The medics were everywhere and moved quickly.

--Opt for the race poncho instead of bag check for after the race.
+Opt for the race poncho instead of bag check for after the race.
 It’s a long walk either way but shorter if you get the poncho (it’s a nice fabric one that you can keep!)

--If you can get there on Thursday or Friday I highly recommend it.
+If you can get there on Thursday or Friday, I highly recommend it.
 We didn’t get there until Saturday and it felt like everything moved so quickly

 Lessons you learned that will help you next time around

--Fundraising is hard!!
+Fundraising is hard!!
 I’m proud of what I did and it was really fun to have people yelling “Go St. Jude!”, though.

-Most important course specific knowledge to know about the race
+Most important course-specific knowledge to know about the NYC Marathon

--You have to pick transportation to the starting line so try to pick a hotel that is close to a subway if nothing else.
-It’s a 60-90 min bus ride or there are other options as well
+You have to pick transportation to the starting line so try to pick a hotel that is close to a subway if nothing else.
+It’s a 60-90 min bus ride or there are other options as well.

--Watch for aid stations!
+Watch for aid stations!
 They put several right after mile markers and people just randomly stopped so you have to pay close attention

--Mile 23 is rough!!
+Mile 23 is rough!!
 Continuous incline which felt like it took forever!

-Difficulty – is it a tough course
+Difficulty – is the NYC Marathon a tough course?

 I’m not used to hills so it was challenging for me.
 None were really that steep so if you’re used to hills then you’ll probably be just fine.

 Organized and well run – did it feel like a well-oiled machine or were they flying by the seat of their pants?

--Extremely well run.
+Extremely well run.
 The app kept runners and spectators in the loop and made things very easy from start to finish

 Competition – is there a strong field?